Thanood/monterey-user-manual/github/contact-manager-tutorial.md

 _Creating new application_ | _GitHub_
 # Contact-manager-tutorial
+This application is the full implementation of Aurelia's [Contact Manager Tutorial](http://aurelia.io/hub.html#/doc/article/aurelia/framework/latest/contact-manager-tutorial) used as the teaching tool for a new [web or SPA developer](http://aurelia.io/hub.html#/doc/persona/new-developer).

 The process starts with the definition of the location where the application will be persisted (Image 1).
 Note the red "number-markers" which indicate the sequence of mouse click needed to invoke the Files Explorer, select the folder and move to the wizard's next step.